Car insurance for 17-year-olds

 - MOT.
 If a car is more than three years old, you’ll need to pay for an MOT test every year to make sure it meets the minimum legal standards for road safety and environmental friendliness.

 - Servicing and maintenance.
 You’ll have to pay for the cost of repairs of maintenance as a vehicle ages.
-An MOT test will identify what maintenance jobs are required.
+An MOT test will identify what crucial maintenance jobs are required.

 How can 17 year-olds save on their car insurance?

 - Choose a cheaper car.
-Insurers will also consider how much a car costs to repair when calculating your premium.
+Insurers will consider how much a car costs to repair when calculating your premium.
 When you choose a cheaper car, you’ll pay less to insure it.
 Scroll up to see our list of cheapest cars to insure.

 - Add a named driver.
 If you add a more experienced driver onto your policy, insurers will often reduce your premium.